 Or do you love me.
 Period?

-It’s an interesting question, and it might not be the exact question Jesus was asking, but as Mike Breen again states later in the same book I mentioned earlier,
+It’s an interesting question, and it might not be the exact question Jesus was asking, but as Mike Breen again states later in the same book I mentioned a moment ago,

 “Instead, Jesus reinstates Peter as the youngest son, testing his heart to see whether he will receive shepherd as his portfolio of leadership.
 Will you do the most menial task?
 Will you simply serve the people I love, even if you aren’t honoured for it?
 Jesus wants to know if Peter will do the most menial task out of love, or if he will be offended by the suggestion that he should do something as lowly as shepherding.”

 Peter could make a lot of money fishing.
-Granted it’s not the same profession as being the founder of Facebook or Microsoft or something.
-But he could have continued down the path he had taken of being a fisherman again, and Jesus could very well have blessed his business if he wanted to proceed with Plan B for his life and destiny.
+Granted it’s not the same profession as being the founder of Facebook or Amazon, but he could have continued down the path he had taken of being a fisherman again, and Jesus could very well have blessed his business if he wanted to proceed with Plan B for his life and destiny.

-But there is something wrong with exploiting the sheep for personal gain.
+But there is definitely something wrong with exploiting the sheep for personal gain.

 The Widow’s Mite

 You have probably heard it taught that God loves it when we give sacrificially and appreciates it more than if we were giving out of our sustenance than out of our overflow.
 Though I believe this is true, I don’t believe the passage often cited is used correctly to show God’s heart in that.